 Homewood is identified in Tenterden by the Mansion.
 The house was built in 1766 in the then fashionable neo classical style.
 Today this is our main administrative building with a warren of ofﬁces for key operational areas including the Principal, Financial and Personnel Departments, Examinations Ofﬁce, Facilities Management, Extended School and the Student Team.
-Visitors are usually greeted here, there is a Community Room and there is a Staff Training/Meeting Room for Governors and other community members.
-Our friendly and supportive Special Educational Needs area is also located within the building.
+Visitors are usually greeted here, there is a Community Room and a Conference Room which is available for training and meetings.

 All members of the school community enjoy using the grounds which were landscaped in the eighteenth century and includes some spectacular trees species.